-Matt’s Snacks segmented its customers by geography because the clients were in dispersed locations.
+Matt’s Snacks segmented its customers by geography and demographic because younger customers were more dispersed locations.
 Matt figured this would make it easier to divide up a large territory.

 Step 2: Commit to territory planning

-Matt had growing demand from small to medium retailers, so his objective was to be able handle all of the demand and have his field reps visit each client regularly to avoid out of stock instances and maintain client relationships.
+Matt had growing demand from small to medium retailers, so his objective was to be able to handle all of the demand and have his field reps visit each client regularly to avoid out-of-stock instances and maintain client relationships.
 He then looked at how to achieve these objectives.
 He found that some customers were more important than others, and created a plan to ensure that they were given more time than other less important retailers.

 Step 3: Schedule your visits and plan your route